Lexicon PCM 90

 Tempo can be set and displayed in either rhythmic value or time values.
 Many presets have delay times assigned to Tap tempo.
 Try loading some of these and pressing Tap twice in rhythm to change tempo.

-An enormous range of editing control is provided for each algorithm, with parameters organized in an edit matrix.
-In addition to providing this powerful sound design capability, the Lexicon PCM 90 also allows you to customize these controls for your day-to-day editing needs, or to use a subset of controls specially designed for each preset.
+An enormous range of editing control is provided for each algorithm, with parameters organised in an edit matrix.
+In addition to providing this powerful sound design capability, the Lexicon PCM 90 also allows you to customise these controls for your day-to-day editing needs, or to use a subset of controls specially designed for each preset.

 A unique Patching and Modulation system provides unprecedented control over your effects, with a versatile set of internal modulators: two LFOs, AR Envelope, Envelope Follower, Latch and Time Switches, MIDI Delay and Sample and Hold.